 Following is our doctrinal statement, which encompasses our foundational beliefs along with the Scriptural evidence for them:

-We believe that "all Scripture is inspired by God" (2 Timothy 3:16, 2 Peter 1:20-21), and that every word of the Scriptures (verbal inspiration) in its entirety (plenary inspiration) is without error (inerrant) in the original manuscripts.
+We believe that “all Scripture is inspired by God,” (2 Timothy 3:16, 2 Peter 1:20-21) every word of the Scriptures (verbal inspiration) in its entirety (plenary inspiration) and is without error (inerrant) in the original manuscripts.
 We believe that the Bible is the divinely authoritative Word of God (John 17:17) and the standard for every age and for every life (Matthew 5:17-18; Psalm 119:105; Hebrews 4:12).

 We believe that man is directly created in the image of God (Genesis 1:26-27), but that by Adam’s disobedience all men are born into sin (Romans 3:23, 5:12-19) and therefore liable to eternal punishment (John 3:14-18; Ephesians 2:3; 1 John 5:11-13).

-We believe that God the Holy Spirit unites every believer to Christ (1 Cor.
-12:12-13; Ephesians 2:18-22, 4:4-5) at the moment of salvation (John 3:5,6; Titus 3:5-7), and that He permanently indwells every believer (Ephesians 1:13-14; Romans 8:9-17).
-The Holy Spirit came to glorify the Lord Jesus Christ (John 16:14); to empower victorious, fruitful Christian living (Galatians 5:16-26; Ephesians 5:18); to instruct the believer in godly living (John 16:12-15; 2 Peter 1:3); and to equip the believer for witness (Acts 1:8) and service (Ephesians 4:11-13; 1 Corinthians 12).
-We believe certain gifts of the Spirit were given for a period of time as signs to confirm the message of the Gospel (Hebrews 2:3-4).
-With the completion of Scripture these "sign gifts" are no longer the practice of the church.
+We believe that God the Holy Spirit (1 Corinthians 12:12-13; John 16:13) unites every believer to Christ (Ephesians 2:18-22, 4:4-5; Titus 3:5-7) at the moment of salvation and that He permanently indwells every believer (Romans 5:5, 8:9-17) to glorify the Lord Jesus Christ (John 16:14) and to empower (Galatians 5:13-14, 16, 22-23) and instruct (John 16: 12-15) the believer in godly living (2 Peter 1:3) and service (Ephesians 4:11-13; 1 Corinthians 12).
+We believe certain gifts of the Spirit were given for a period of time as a sign to confirm the message of the Gospel.
+With the completion of the Scriptures these “sign gifts” are no longer to be the practice of the church.
 Learn more about The Bible Chapel’s position on sign gifts.

 The Return of Christ

-We believe that believers live in the world under the mandate of the Great Commission (Matthew 28:18-20; John 17:18; Acts 1:8) which calls us to bear witness to the Lord Jesus Christ and make disciples locally and in the entire world.
-The believer is called to a life of discipleship in which we grow in Christ through the Word (Colossians 3:17), faith (Colossians 2:6-7), the continuing work of the Holy Spirit (Galatians 5:16-26; Ephesians 5:18), fellowship (Hebrews 10:25), and the employment of our gifts in serving Christ (Ephesians 2:10; 1 Corinthians 12:27).
+We believe that believers live in the world under the mandate of the Great Commission (Matt.
+28:18-20; John 17:18; Acts 1:8) which calls us to bear witness to the Lord Jesus Christ and make disciples locally and in the entire world.
+The believer is called to a life of discipleship in which we grow in Christ through the Word (Col 3:17), faith (Col. 2:6-7), the continuing work of the Holy Spirit (Gal.
+5:16-26; Eph.
+5:18), fellowship (Hebrews 10:25), and the employment of our gifts in serving Christ (Eph.
+2:10; 1 Corinthians 12:27)